Popmotion/popmotion/README.md

 * Use your favourite technology (DOM, jQuery, canvas, WebGL, etc)
 * Animate any numerical property, without waiting for us to support it
-* Never hits the DOM, leaving you in control of performance
+* We never hit the DOM, leaving you in control of performance
 * Unlock the power of easing, for any purpose

 **More features:**

 * Seamlessly hand-off between user input and animation
 * Create custom easing bezier curves
-* Runs every process through the same requestAnimationFrame for high visual performance
+* Runs every process through the same requestAnimationFrame loop for high visual performance

 ##Use on your site##